rpgreview/papersandpaychecks/pnp.md

 |---------------|----------|------------|-----------|------------|
 | Sense (ESP)   | -2       | +1         |           | -1         |

 *Soapy*, I+1 S+2 F+2 P+2

 Soapy was a typical office dishwasher, who happily goes about their day carefully ensuring that the dishes are clean and the glasses and cutterly are sparkling.
 Until one day an aggressive worker, frustrated at the machine (due to their own inability to read the manual) kicked Soapy and called it "a stupid machine".
-No whilst Soapy was, in fact, quite thick, the aggressive behaviour initiated a change on behaviour.
+No whilst Soapy is, in fact, quite thick, the aggressive behaviour initiated a change on behaviour.
 Instead of being a careful worker to ensure cleanliness of dishes, Soapy is now planning murder in the workplace.
 At the moment, the nasty work has already had one slipping incident where Soapy released some water on the kitchen tiles as they walked past, resulting in hospitalisation.
 A plumber was brought in to check the water leak, but with nothing discovered they invoiced their bill and left.
 Soapy is now plotting their next attack, this time thinking of causing a spark from the mains to a water puddle.
 This may damage Soapy but at least it will be worth it.

 **Elevator**